A Match Made in Mayhem

 A Grit & Grace Mystery Book One

-Coming this Spring, 2026
+Coming June, 2026

 Murder … mayhem, and two detectives without a clue how to navigate romance.

-Murder is bad.
+Murder is complicated.
 Killing your partner?
 Debatable.

-A Madness Made in Mayhem
+Madness Made in Mayhem

 A Grit & Grace Mystery, Book Two